Psijii/Psijii/README.md

 * Live site: https://hilarious-torrone-459941.netlify.app/

 # I'm still learning.
-These are all my school projects, and it has been many years sinsce I worked with this.
+These are all my school projects, and it has been many years since I worked with this.
 So there is a lot to get started with again!

  ### Socials
 <p align="left">